Table of Contents Show

 The 256-foot High Falls here are the standout attraction, but the park also boasts several other waterfalls, including the 120-foot-high Lower Falls, the 252-foot-high Piney Creek Falls, and the 120-foot-high Cane Creek Falls, and the 120-foot-high Cane Creek Cascades.

 The standout waterfall at Fall Creek Falls State Park is Fall Creek Falls, with 256 feet.
-This isn’t a super-high waterfall, but it’s one of the most impressive waterfalls in Tennessee for a few reasons.
+This isn’t a super-high waterfall, but it’s one of the most impressive waterfalls for a few reasons.

 First, it’s located right off the main parking lot, making it very easy.
 Second, it has a relatively narrow channel, which means the water spills over onto a small platform instead of crashing over the edge.